Matthew C. Perry makes the cut

 |0

-This work, Matthew C. Perry makes the cut [Image 1 of 3], by Cpl Aaron Henson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Matthew C. Perry makes the cut, by Cpl Aaron Henson, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT